 R.E.M. released five fantastic records in the 1980s, all on the small IRS label.
 Forests have been destroyed contributing to the discussion of those albums, so we’ll just add this: they’re great and changed the face of American indie music forever.
 They also contained some of the best music of that (or any other) decade.

 In 1988, R.E.M. left IRS and signed with Warner Bros, as they wanted more people to hear their work.
 Their music remained as focused as ever, its politics didn’t change (in fact, R.E.M.’s activism grew as their celebrity did) and they retained creative control of their art.

 But they drew a line in the sand.
 “The Warner era,” said my pal and I was astounded.
-Like the football fan who discusses their club’s finances before its performances, he had been drawn into the myth.
+Like the football fan who loves playing with gambling apps and who discusses their club’s finances before its performances, he had been drawn into the myth.
 You know the score: Ringo wasn’t the best drummer in The Beatles, football is just big business these days and Take That are ‘proper songwriters’ since the Ivor Novello and Q awards.
 All thoughts that have entered popular consciousness – and all unqualified rhetoric, wheeled out time and time again, when there isn’t the appetite for debate.

 It’s a stone cold fact that R.E.M. recorded some of its best music for Warner Bros.
 1991’s Out Of Time and 1992’s Automatic For The People achieved massive commercial and critical acclaim, without the band playing any of the games their loyal fan base feared a move to a major label would precipitate: they didn’t tour stadiums, release commercial cash-ins (though IRS did immediately) or make million dollar videos.